Josef Newgarden

 Josef Nicolai Newgarden (born December 22, 1990) is an American racing driver who races the No. 2 Team Penske Dallara/Chevrolet in the IndyCar Series.
-He was the 2011 Indy Lights champion, and 2017 and 2019 IndyCar Series Champion.
-He won the 2023 and 2024 Indianapolis 500, and the 2024 24 Hours of Daytona, becoming the 16th driver to win both an Indy 500 and a 24 Hours of Daytona, as well as the first driver since Helio Castroneves to win the Indianapolis 500 two-years in a row.
+He was the 2011 Indy Lights champion, and the 2017 and 2019 IndyCar Series Champion.
+He won the 2023 and 2024 Indianapolis 500, and the 2024 24 Hours of Daytona, becoming the 16th driver to win both an Indy 500 and a 24 Hours of Daytona, as well as the first driver since Hélio Castroneves to win the Indianapolis 500 two years in a row.

 Newgarden began racing at the age of thirteen in karts, capturing four championship titles in 2005–2006.
-He switched to open-wheel racing in 2006, competing in the Skip Barber Racing School Series, finishing second in the regional championship in 2006, followed by sixth and second in the national series, in 2007 and 2008.
-In 2008, he became the first U.S. driver to capture a Formula Ford Festival title, driving for Team USA in England.
+He switched to open-wheel racing in 2006, competing in the Skip Barber Racing School Series, finishing second in the regional championship in 2006, followed by sixth and second in the national series in 2007 and 2008.
+In 2008, he became the first U.S. driver to capture a Formula Ford Festival title while driving for Team USA in England.

 In 2009, Newgarden moved to England to begin his European career.
 He competed in the British Formula Ford Championship, finishing runner-up and leading the ultra-competitive series with nine race wins.
 He competed in the opening round of the 2009 Formula Palmer Audi Season, taking two wins.
 In 2010, he competed in the GP3 Series, capturing one pole position.

-Newgarden returned to the States in 2011 and competed in the Indy Lights Series, capturing five wins and ten podiums out of fourteen races.
+Newgarden returned to the United States in 2011 and competed in the Indy Lights Series, capturing five wins and ten podiums out of fourteen races.
 He clinched the points championship with one race remaining.
 In 2012, Newgarden joined the IndyCar Series, earning his first career win in 2015 at Barber Motorsports Park followed by a win at Toronto.
 In 2016, Newgarden captured his third win at Iowa, where he led 282 of 300 laps and set a series record for most laps led in a race.